ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 ## Why can't I log in to my recently provisioned server instance?
 {: #no_connection_hpvs}

-I have just created an instance and trying to connect for the first time.
+I have just created an instance and now I am trying to connect for the first time.
 {: troubleshoot}

 You cannot access your recently created virtual server.
 Connection fails with message: